Do Sesame Seeds (Til) During Pregnancy Cause Miscarriage?

 Image: Shutterstock

-• Contain oleic acidiXA fatty acid found naturally in animal and vegetable fats and oils , which keeps LDL levels low and improve HDL.
+• It Contains oleic acidiA fatty acid found naturally in animal and vegetable fats and oils , which keeps LDL levels low and improves HDL.

 • Research suggests that sesame seeds are effective in managing high blood pressure, and also decrease the risk of preeclampsia due to their high calcium content.
 It may produce lower blood levels of sugar in women with gestational diabetes.
-These seeds contain chemicals that help to reduce swelling and increase the skin wounds healing.
+These seeds contain chemicals that help reduce swelling and accelerate skin wound healing.

 protip_icon Quick fact